Employee stock option: Valuation

 As of 2006, the International Accounting Standards Board (IASB) and the Financial Accounting Standards Board (FASB) agree that the fair value at the grant date should be estimated using an option pricing model.

-Via requisite modifications, the valuation should incorporate the features described above.

-Note that, having incorporated these features, the value of the ESO will typically "be much less than Black–Scholes prices for corresponding market-traded options...."
+Here, via requisite modifications, the model should incorporate the features described above.
+In general–due to these–the value of the ESO will typically "be much less than [standard] prices for corresponding market-traded options."